 What is the Modified Internal Rate of Return (MIRR)?

-The modified internal rate of return (commonly denoted as MIRR) is a financial measure that determines the attractiveness of an investment, as well as it can be used to compare different investments.
+The modified internal rate of return (commonly denoted as MIRR) is a financial measure that helps to determine the attractiveness of an investment and that can be used to compare different investments.
 Essentially, the modified internal rate of return is a modification of the internal rate of return (IRR) formula, which resolves some issues associated with that financial measure.

 The MIRR is primarily used in capital budgeting to identify the viability of an investment project.
 For instance, if the MIRR of a project is higher than its expected return, an investment is considered to be attractive.

 Conversely, it is not recommended to undertake a project if its MIRR is less than the expected return.
 In addition, the MIRR is commonly employed to compare several alternative projects that are mutually exclusive.
 In such a case, the project with the highest MIRR is the most attractive.

 How to Calculate the Modified Internal Rate of Return